MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-onprem.md

 ### Client

-There are three things of importance when dealing with client performance
+There are three things of importance when dealing with client performance:

 - Hardware of the computer running the client
 - Choice of browser
-- Network bandwidth and latency between the client and the data center running [!INCLUDE[prodshort](../developer/includes/prodshort.md)
+- Network bandwidth and latency between the client and the data center running [!INCLUDE[prodshort](../developer/includes/prodshort.md)]

 These topics are described in [Performance in Business Central Online](performance-online.md).